Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The informed and fake clues are well-executed.
-The misinformed clues need improvement to create better ambiguity related to the food theme.
+Overall, the clues are well-structured.
+The informed clues are strong, the fake clues effectively misdirect, and the misinformed clues create some ambiguity, though they could be slightly improved for more effective confusion.

 ---